FAQ Buying Guide · 8 min read · Updated May 2026

 Choosing an AI trading platform is less about flashy headlines and more about verifiable performance, cost efficiency, and built-in risk controls.
 TradingWizard's reproducible backtest verification, Bloomberg-tier insight at a retail price, and out-of-the-box stop-loss automation address the three most common buying-intent concerns for retail traders.

-Use the 14-day free trial to validate every claim above, set up your risk parameters, and experience the 24/7 bot ecosystem before you commit any capital.
+Use the free Starter tier (or Pro at $1 for your first month) to validate every claim above, set up your risk parameters, and experience the bot ecosystem before you commit any capital.
 That disciplined approach ensures you invest in a solution that scales with your ambitions — not just your curiosity.

 Frequently asked